17 Best Pellet Guns of 2023: (Single Pump to Full Auto Air Rifles)

 The standard flip up sights are fine, but personally, I like red dot sights.
 It has a Picatinny rail, so if you already have a red dot sight, like the Sig Sauer Romeo 5, you can easily attach it.

 One unique thing about SIG air rifles is they use a 90-gram CO2 cylinder, compared to most air rifles, which use the smaller 12-gram CO2 tanks.
 They’re around 6 dollars a piece, and you can expect to get around 300-350 shots per tank.
 You can find 90-gram CO2 tanks on Amazon here.
 There is also an option to buy a refillable air tank and a hand pump that essentially turns this into a PCP air rifle, but that takes quite a bit larger upfront investment.
-If you’re just using this for occasional plinking, I personally think the 90-gram tanks work just fine and don’t require to compromise the awesome look of this rifle.
+If you’re just using this for occasional plinking, I personally think the 90-gram tanks work just fine and don’t require compromising the awesome look of this rifle.

 An important thing to note about CO2 powered air rifles is their effectiveness is limited by temperature.
 They work a lot better on warm days, so if you’re buying this as a gift for someone in a cold climate, you might want to wait for a warmer day to shoot it or shoot it pretty quick after walking outside to make sure it has the same wow factor.